RichardRed0x/politeia-digest/issue-027.md

 Snapshot of Politeia data for this issue is based on this [commit](https://github.com/decred-proposals/mainnet/commit/1c782447e0c5892ce3019e5ede53da06f04f9127).

-Content for this edition was authored by @richardred
+Content for this edition was authored by @richardred with edits from @s_ben

 Image credit: @sænder